top of page

 - Drink plenty of water daily and make sure you are getting electrolytes as well.
 Overhydrating with plain water can flush out electrolytes and dehydrate you.
 Sodium, Magnesium and Potassium are the main electrolytes.
 Sea Salt or Himalayan Salt are what I use for sodium intake.
 These salts not only provide you with sodium but many other minerals as well.

 - Get plenty of sleep!
 Poor sleep can drive insulin resistance, can disrupt appetite hormones and reduce your physical and mental performance.
-If you struggle with sleep, visit my vitamins & supplements page to view some options that may help you with sleep.
+Explore my Vitamins & Supplements page for supplements that support healthy sleep.

 - Try your best not to eat within three hours of going to bed.
 This allows time for your body to digest the last food you ate so it won't disrupt your sleep.
 Eating within this window may lead your body to process calories less efficiently, which may contribute to weight gain.
 Eating before bed can also cause indigestion, acid reflux and heartburn.